aklivity/zilla-docs/src/how-tos/amazon-msk/secure-public-access/development.md

 Navigate to your [AWS Marketplace](https://console.aws.amazon.com/marketplace) subscriptions and select `Zilla Plus for Amazon MSK` to show the manage subscription page.

 - From the `Agreement` section > `Actions` menu > select `Launch CloudFormation stack`
-- Select the `Secure Public Access` fulfillment option
+- Select the `Secure Public Access (Unauthorized/SASL)` fulfillment option
 - Make sure you have selected the desired region selected, such as `us-east-1`
 - Click `Continue to Launch`
   - Choose the action `Launch CloudFormation`